kevinndungu-source/Amazon_EMR_Demonstration_Resources/README.md

 # EMR_Demonstration_Resources
-Reposits the resources used in these projects: EMR on EC2 Cluster and EMR Serverless.
+Reposits the resources used in the EMR on EC2 Cluster project.